tlourey/tlourey.github.io/pages/raspberry-pi-tips.md

          1. **TBA**
    5. Fix PartUUID
    6. Reboot if there is no failure reason determined.
+2. `systemd.run=/boot/firstrun.sh`:
+   1. `systemd.run` is a kernel option for systemd. see [system.run in kernel-command-line](https://www.freedesktop.org/software/systemd/man/latest/kernel-command-line.html#systemd.run=).
+They are options for [systemd-run-generator man page](https://www.freedesktop.org/software/systemd/man/latest/systemd-run-generator.html)
-2. `systemd.run=/boot/firstrun.sh` - this is dynamically created by the Raspberry Pi Imager depending on the configration you set (see [Raspberry Pi Imager Custom Settings](#raspberry-pi-imager-custom-settings)).
+   2. `/boot/firshrun.sh`: this is dynamically created by the Raspberry Pi Imager depending on the configration you set (see [Raspberry Pi Imager Custom Settings](#raspberry-pi-imager-custom-settings)).
 See below for First Run Github links

 firstrun.sh generation links from github: